Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/_index.md

 ---
-    title: "Transfer CFT maintenance (non-SMP/E)"
+title: "Transfer CFT maintenance (non- SMP/E)"
-    linkTitle: "Transfer CFT maintenance (non-SMP/E)"
+linkTitle: "Transfer CFT maintenance (non- SMP/E)"
 weight: 250
----## Update or apply a service pack (non-SMP/E)
+--- ## Update or apply a service pack (non- SMP/E)

-This section describes how to install a patch or service pack on your z/OS Transfer CFT using the non-SMP/E method.
+This section describes how to install a patch or service pack on your z/OS Transfer CFT using the non- SMP/E method.

 Information includes: